Welcome home, class of 2029

 Samson Tu is finishing his B.A. degree in politics with a thesis on the state of civil society development in the People's Republic of China.
 Synthesizing...

-Alex is a first-year studying public policy and journalism.
-When not taking photos, you can find him at a Yankees game, searching for the best key lime...
+Alex Woodworth is a sophomore studying public policy and economics.
+When not taking photos, you can find him at a Yankees game, searching for the best...

-Julia Smerling is a junior studying photography and imaging, and is WSN’s Creative Director.
-She is from West Palm Beach, Florida, and you can find her...
+Julia Smerling is a junior studying photography and imaging.
+She is from West Palm Beach, Florida, and you can find her writing poetry, obsessing over...